eshanthaker05/eshan-thaker-lab-portfolio/docs/Labs/L04/index.md

 Moving onto the printing process, I loaded up the file on the printer and hit Print.
 Everything was running smoothly until halfway through, I noticed the nozzle was no longer putting filament onto the artifact and was just moving around, occasionally spraying filament.
 I stopped the printer and took out the artifact (shown above).
 The bottom half was printed normally and you can see the fill pattern.
 I didn't know what went wrong.
 Luckily, Dr. Raquet walked in a few moments later and I asked him.
 He said the problem was most likely some moisture build up in the nozzle, jamming the filament.

+I moved to another PLA printer and restarted the printing process.
+Luckily, everything went smoothly this time.